 WE BELIEVE that all firearm sales should require a thorough background check, allowing adequate time to be completed.
 This would prevent sales to felons, terrorists and others who are forbidden by law to purchase or possess a firearm.

 OBJECTIVE To provide education and information to the community on the South Carolina laws and their impact on community risks and safety.

 WHY IT MATTERS The Myrtle Beach area has thrived as a Family Friendly vacation location.
 Recent firearm violence and the Open Carry law has driven away visitors and negatively impacts all the residents in the Grand Strand area.
-Allowing and/or encouraging unchecked firearm sales by way of private sales, internet and gun shows invites crime and firearm violence in the Grand Strand area.
+Allowing and/or encouraging unchecked firearm sales by way of private sales, internet and gun shows invites crime and firearm violence and deaths to increase in the Grand Strand area.

-- Gun culture in the United States and South Carolina.
+- Gun culture in the US and SC has become radicalized.

-- Loopholes allow twenty to thirty percent (20%-30%) of all firearm sales to avoid background checks.
+- Law loopholes have allow twenty to thirty percent (20%-30%) of all firearm sales to avoid background checks.

-- S.C. has the tenth worst violent crime and mortality rate in the U.S.
+- SC has the tenth worst violent crime and mortality rate in US.